-The 2016-17 school year is Randolph’s third year of participating in APS’s Personalized Devices Initiative.
-In September, students in grades 2, 3, 4, and 5 will have Ipads for daily use in the classroom.
+The 2019-2020 school year is Randolph’s 6th year of participating in APS’s Personalized Devices Initiative.
+Students in grades 2, 3, 4, and 5 will have iPads for daily use in the classroom.
 In addition, students in grades 3 through 5 will take home their iPads daily for more opportunities for learning.

 The initiative is rooted in the district’s mission: “Arlington Public Schools instills a love of learning in its students and prepares them to be responsible and productive global citizens.”
 To prepare students for an ever-changing world, APS recognizes the need to engage students in learning experiences that prepare them for the world in which we live.
 To meet that goal, which is part of our 2011-17 APS Strategic Plan, our teachers are committed to fostering a personalized learning environment where each student is challenged and engaged in relevant and meaningful learning.